shcrouch/testrepo/README.md

 can we start again? sdcscripts.
 New merge conflict.
-NEW CONFLICT SHCROUCH CREATED can we start again? sdcscripts.
+NEW CONFLICT SHCROUCH CREATED -edit can we start again? sdcscripts.
 New merge conflict.
-New again BOTH ADDED
+New again - edit BOTH ADDED - edit edit